-Struggling with Starbucks being your only source of hydration?
-Get some dietitian-approved creative tips on how to drink more water.
+Struggle with drinking enough water?
+You’re not alone!
+Get some dietitian-approved creative tips on how to drink more water (and enjoy it!).

 Our culture has an obsession with staying busy-busy-busy and efficiency – and while I completely relate, it can still be a problem.
 A problem that multiplies when hydration is reduced to a chance to pound more stimulating caffeine and sugar via coffee, teas, sodas, and diet sodas, leaving you wondering how to drink more water.